C2MA-workshop/c2ma-docs/README.md

 You should have been allocated a PAIRS API key against your own email.
 If you do not have one then contact anne.jones@ibm.com.

-### Create the PAIRS file on your own machine

-Create a file using NotePad (Windows) or TextEdit (MAC) called "pairpass.txt" on your own machine and copy the API key to it.
-Do NOT have the words "API key" inside the file but just the API key that you received in an email.

 ### Copy the github contents to your own machine
 Obtain the files from this github and copy them onto your own machine, there are two ways of carrying this out :